xelalexv/spectratur/README.md

 #### *keyboard actuator for vintage computers*

 ## TL;DR
 *spectratur* was originally developed for sending keyboard input from a PC to a *Sinclair ZX Spectrum*, hence the name - *Spectrum* + *Tastatur* (German for keyboard).
-But it can be easily adapted to work with other vintage machines - actually with almost anything with a keyboard matrix of up to 8x8 keys.
-To actuate keys, *spectratur* hooks into the keyboard using a [*Zarlink MT8808*](https://www.mouser.com/pdfdocs/Mt8808_DataSheet.PDF) 8x8 switch matrix, which is controlled by an *Arduino Nano* (other *Arduinos* can be used as well).
+But it can be easily adapted to work with other vintage machines - actually with almost anything with a keyboard matrix of up to 8x16 keys.
+To actuate keys, *spectratur* hooks into the keyboard using a [*Zarlink MT8808*](https://www.mouser.com/pdfdocs/Mt8808_DataSheet.PDF) 8x8 switch matrix. *MT8812* and *MT8816* are also supported, which provide larger matrices (8x12 and 8x16) and can be used for larger keyboards.
+The *MT88xx* is controlled by an *Arduino Nano* (other *Arduinos* can be used as well).
 Key strokes can be sent to the *Arduino* via the *USB* serial link, as well as via a *USB* keyboard attached to the *Arduino*.
 Optionally, a joystick can also be connected to the *Arduino* to generate key strokes.

 ![breed board](doc/breadboard.jpg)
 *spectratur* on a breadboard.